lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,rspec_example,14,23}

 Just as the top-level call to `describe` invokes a class method on `RSpec::Core::ExampleGroup`, this call will be invoked against the *subclass* of `ExampleGroup` (i.e. `Nested_1`) that our outer group defined.
-Accordingly, each call to `describe` defines a new subclass, stored as a constant within the top-level class: `Nested_1::Nested_1`.
+Accordingly, each call to `describe` defines a new subclass[^nesting-subclass], stored as a constant within the top-level class: `Nested_1::Nested_1`.
 This subclass is stored within an array of `children` in the outer `Nested_1` class.

+[^nesting-subclass]: The nested class is a subclass of the outer subclass of `ExampleGroup` (sorry, I realise that's confusing), precisely such that any methods defined in the outer class are also available in nested subclasses via the regular mechanisms of inheritance.

 Within the definition, our `before` and `it` calls evaluate as before.